anagainaru/ADIOS2-addons/Tutorial/GS-train/README.md

 # Intructions to run the training demo on Gray-Scott data

-Used for the ISC tutorial 2026.
+_Used for the ISC tutorial 2026._

 Steps:
 - Train a visual transformer that predicts if an image is good or bad having an input the actual image
 - Create a campaign with runs of Gray-Scott for different input parameters (Du, Dv, F, k)
-- Next
+- Create a code that chooses the next bach to train on, reads the GS data and generates images for step 1000

+Installing all the requirements:
 ```
 $ cat requirements.txt
 torch